M-Farmaha/rectangle-packing-algorithm/README.md

 ## Author

-The "Algorithm for efficient placement of rectangular blocks" is developed by M-Farmaha in 2024.
+The "Rectangle packing algorithm" is developed by M-Farmaha in 2024.

 ## License